 Scholarships for Idaho Residents

 Idaho Governor’s Cup Scholarship $3,000

 Community Council of Idaho Hispanic Scholarship $1,000

 Find a Church in Your Community

 Churches offer support, fellowship, and spiritual guidance.
-For those new to a community or simply hoping to explore new ways of worshipping God, sites like USA Churches and ChurchFinder enable students to locate spiritual centers of every denomination and affiliation.
+For those new to a community or simply hoping to explore new ways of worshipping God, sites like ChurchFinder enable students to locate spiritual centers of every denomination and affiliation.